stefan22/cro-task/README.md

 | 7 | Reduce padding between countdown timer (if available) and View tariffs CTA | **Not implemented** | No live card with an active countdown was available to build/verify a selector against.
 See note below. |
 | 8 | Remove any promo banner inserted within the listing (O2 Satellite, delivery, click & collect, extras, Disney, etc.) | Done | `removePromoBanners()` — removes any grid item marked `[data-testid="tile-fragment"]` (confirmed against the live "O2 Satellite" tile) and the `_15gifts-launchpad` widget.
 Also excluded from `getTariffCards()` so no other function touches it. |

-### Note on #7

-The brief's phrasing ("if available") and the fact that it's a separate bullet from the compare-checkbox item indicate this should be a self-healing, conditional style fix — the same pattern as the rest of the file — rather than something tied to compare state.
-No card with a live countdown showed up during testing, so this wasn't implemented; if one is found, it just needs its selector added to `injectCss()`/a small new function following the existing pattern.

 ## Notes / behavioural requirements